 - Raise awareness and educate the public about the nature and prevalence of online abuse

-- Develop and advocate for state and federal legislation to prevent such abuse, when appropriate
+- Advocate for state and federal legislation to prevent such abuse, when appropriate

 - Provide victims with emotional and moral support